invisiblemarcel/glpi-improvements/README.md

 Some GLPI improvments

 This Project contains some adjustings to the GLPI Source Files.
-- Remove the max height of the ITILCategories Dropdown
+- Set the max height of the ITILCategories Dropdown
+- Set the padding of the ITILCategories Dropdown